 Minnesota Newspapers: Vote No on Proposed Marriage Ban

-October 22, 2012 by Carolyn Simon, Associate Director of Digital Media
+October 22, 2012 by Carolyn Simon, Deputy Director of Digital Media

 Minnesota’s proposed marriage ban is discriminatory.
 It’s anachronistic.
 It’s a rejection of equal rights.
 And it has no place in the state’s Constitution.